nesrine-snoussi/BizzMatch/README.md

  </div>

   ### 📜 Project Main features
-Our backend is powered by 10 microservices, all of which happen to be written in java using Spring Boot and Spring Security.
+Our backend is powered by 13 microservices, all of which happen to be written in java using Spring Boot and Spring Security.
 <br>

- * **PlanStrategic: Companies use the platform to plan their growth.
+ * **PlanStrategic
+ * **PartnershipMicroservice
  * **EventMicroservice
  * **RelationsMicroservice
  * **AuthentificationMicroservice